What happens if North Korea tests a hydrogen bomb over the Pacific?

 After six nuclear tests and a succession of missile tests, the consensus is that Pyongyang is close.

-When asked when we'll know for sure if North Korea has a nuclear-tipped missile, nonproliferation expert Jeffrey Lewis responds with a somewhat bleak joke: "you'll see a giant bright light."
+When asked when we'll know for sure if North Korea has a nuclear-tipped missile, nonproliferation expert Jeffrey Lewis sometimes responds with a bleak joke: "you'll see a giant bright light."

 Lewis, from the Middlebury Institute of International Studies' James Martin Center for Nonproliferation Studies, agrees with most experts that we'll only know for certain when they do it.